ehasan101/test.k6_PublicAPI-Performance_Testing/README.md

 ## Performance Testing on test.k6.io with JMeter

-This project is on Performance testing with JMeter for the test.k6.io on contacts, news, flip_Game,Calculating π.
+This project is on Performance testing with JMeter for the test.k6.io on contacts, news, flip_Game, Calculating π module.
 It's a evaluating way to simulate and analyze the performance of a public API `test.k6.io` under various user load scenarios and monitoring working functionality and usability as expected.